yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 \end{align}
 $$

 In practice, we can do this more easily by applying the mask a bit earlier.
-Rather than setting the appropriate attention weights to 0 and then renormalizing, we can set the attention _scores_ (before softmax) to $-\infy$.
+Rather than setting the appropriate attention weights to 0 and then renormalizing, we can set the attention _scores_ (before softmax) to $-\infty$.
 Softmax handles $-\infty$ by (a) transforming it to 0 and (b) ignoring it when calculating the other values.
 This is exactly the result we want, so applying this causal masking to the attention scores instead of weights lets us skip the post-mask renormalization.

 ### Dropout